lucaf23/backupper/readme.md

  ```

 ## Installation
-The installation process installs the program as a symlink in a new script directory on your ~/.local directory.
-It auto updates .bashrc and .zshrc files with the new $PATH variable.
+The installation process installs the program as a copy of the script in /usr/local/bin.

 Clone this repository: